Advantages & Accolades

-In Hanover, residents get the best of both worlds; they can live a relaxed life in the country while still being able to take advantage of the region's urban amenities.
+Residents here get the best of both worlds; living a relaxed life in the country while still being able to take advantage of the region's urban amenities.
 The County prides itself on maintaining its rural roots and offering residents a laid-back lifestyle.
 Hanover is also close to Richmond, offering quick, easy access (it's a mere 15-minute drive to Downtown Richmond) to upscale shops, fine dining and a host of museums, galleries and other attractions.

 Hanover has prime access to Interstates 95 and 295, which have 125,000 vehicles/day and 92,500 vehicles/day, respectively.
 There is an extensive network of commuter and freight rail lines.
 The County is served by a regional airport and is in close proximity to Richmond International Airport.
 Highway access also makes traveling easy; regional amenities, Washington, D.C., the beach and the Blue Ridge Mountains and Shenandoah Valley are all within a two-hour drive of Hanover.

 Strong, well-run local government

 Hanover County is the smallest U.S. county (by population) to have a AAA bond rating from all three ratings agencies.
 There are only 34 "Triple AAA" counties (out of 3,034) in the U.S. This reflects well not only on Hanover County finances, but also on the general economic outlook for Hanover.

 Hanover County leads the region with the lowest government cost per capita ($85.63), showing a focus on priority service areas.
 Hanover continues to have the lowest real estate tax rate ($0.81) in the region.
 There is no business license tax (except for contractors), a distinct advantage for Hanover businesses.

 Virginia is a right-to-work state.
 There are low levels of unionization and union election activity in the County and state.